ACM40960/project-project-in-maths-modelling-hp/README.md

      - 📁 Annotations

-- 🐾 There are a total of 17 species.
+- 🐾 There are a total of 17 species in the downloaded dataset.
 You can select any number of species you want from voc_day and voc_night and store JPEGImages and Annotations in Day and Night folders respectively.
-- 📌Make sure to correctly store the image and its respective annotation.
+- 📌 Make sure to correctly store the image and its respective annotation.
 -  If you're using your own images, follow the same folder format.

 ## 🔄 Step 2: Converting XML to YOLO Format

-YOLO requires annotations in `.txt` format.
-A conversion script (`script.py`) is provided in this repository.
+YOLO requires annotations in `.txt` format, and for our images we have annotations in `PASCAL VOC (.xml format)`.
+A conversion script (`script.py`) is provided in this repository, which converts the annotations to the required `.txt` format.

 Before running the script:
 - Open `script.py` and modify the `species` list to include the names of only those species you want to include in your model.